OlsenSM91/WG-CW-IsolatedDeviceAlert/README.md

 python debug.py
 ```

+For more detailed troubleshooting tips, view the [TROUBLESHOOTING](TROUBLESHOOTING.md) documentation.

 ### NOTE
 `debug.py` is not included in the docker container, the Dockerfile would need to get modified to include `debug.py` within the container image.
 If you do you can run:
 ```bash